vinhnghiemcr/u3_lab_redux_movies/README.md

 npm install axios redux react-redux redux-thunk
 ```

-Create a services folder.
+- Create a services folder.
+It should contain all of your axios requests
+- Create a components folder

 ## Overview

 You'll be building a react app utilizing the `Tmdb V3` api found **[HERE](https://developers.themoviedb.org/3/getting-started/introduction)**.

 Sign up for an account and create an api key.
 Store the api key in a `.env` file for this lab.
 Remember react env variables must have `REACT_APP` prepending whatever you call your environment variable.
-You can either use react-router or build a single page app utilizing multiple components.
+You can either use `react-router` or build a single page app utilizing multiple components.

 ## Requirements